Frequently Asked Questions

 How often will I need to write an update?

 This will depend on the specific Robin(s) you are included in.
 A Robin with only two people in it might go back and forth pretty quickly.
-A Robin with 100 people in it might only come around to your turn every couple of years.
+A Robin with 20 people in it might only come around to your turn every couple of months.
 Some Robins may have lots of people who respond immediately as soon as it is their turn, while others may have people who wait a week before they submit an update.
 So your mileage will vary depending on the Robins you are a part of.

 9